2019 Market Rules and Regulations

 Market Manager’s Discretion

-Acceptance of vendors will be at the discretion of the Market Manager.
+Acceptance of vendors will be at the discretion of the Market Manager and Market Committee.
 Acceptance is based on quality of the product(s) and the relevance of the product(s) to the overall diversification and mission of the Market.

 Only producers may sell at the market.
 Farmers who wish to sell must submit an application to the Market manager that certifies that they grow their own produce and/or proteins or make their value-added product.
 Each vendor in the market must be directly involved with or knowledgeable about the production of the produce or products being sold at the market.